 The overwhelming majority of low-performing schools enroll students in poverty and students who don’t speak English and students who are homeless and transient.
 Very often, these schools have heroic staffs who are working with society’s neediest children.
 These teachers deserve praise, not pink slips.
 Closing schools weakens communities.
 It’s not a good idea to weaken communities.
 No school was ever improved by closing it. [emphasis added]

 Privatization in education is being driven by what is called “manufactured demand” in the marketing industry.
 It is the same thing that Wall Street has done time and again to get you to buy things you don’t need — like bottled water.

 The fourth important thing to understand is this: In the case of U.S. public schools, corporate philanthropists like Eli Broad and Bill Gates have great influence on the curriculum whereas parents have little to none.
 Broad brags he’s “not beholden to public opinion”, meaning that, because of his wealth and the political power it buys, he is not accountable to the public.
-“We don’t know anything about how to teach or reading curriculum or any of that.
+He admits, “We don’t know anything about how to teach or reading curriculum or any of that.
 But what we do know about is management and governance.”
 A chemistry teacher at a low-income public high school commented: